 Half hour later, the trail pops out of the tree line into a vast expanse of meadows climbing into the hills to your left.
 The sudden change in scenery is startling.
 It takes time to soak in the view of the climbing meadows to your left and the dark shadowy tree line of the pines to your right.
 Ahead, the white snow patches that still remain in the folds of the cliffs opposite the Pabbar compliment the view to an extent that is hard to believe.

 This time the scenery is even more jaw dropping.
 In front is laid out the almost perfectly landscaped meadows of Dayara.
 Sometimes, there are moments on a trek that make your heart sing.
 The first sight of the Dayara meadows is one of them.
-Across a stream running across the meadows, pitch camp for the day.
-Camp for the night at Dayara, which is known to be one of the prettiest campsites in India.
+Across a stream running through the meadows, pitch camp for the day.
+This is known to be one of the prettiest campsites in India.

 Day 3: Dayara to Litham